Does AI Film Need an Avant-Garde?

 Illusions of Realism: An Old Problem Returns

-To explore why, we can look to A History of Experimental Film and Video, where A.L.
-Rees charts the history of avant-garde filmmaking, from the early spectacles of Georges Méliès in the 1900s to the digital video experiments of the 1990s.
-Rees explains that these filmmakers were not only engaging with broader avant-garde art movements, like surrealism and futurism, but also responding to the rapid commercialization of cinema and the spectacular “illusions of realism” that dominated the 20th century.
-This friction between mainstream narrative realism and experimental film practice, Rees argues, defined the avant-garde as much as its relationship to larger art trends.
+To explore this further, we can consult A.L.
+Rees’s A History of Experimental Film and Video.
+Rees traces avant-garde filmmaking from Georges Méliès’s early spectacles at the turn of the century to digital video experiments of the 1990s.
+He argues that these filmmakers not only participated in broader avant-garde movements like surrealism and futurism but critically engaged with the rapid commercialization of cinema and its spectacular “illusions of realism" that dominated the 20th century.
+This friction between mainstream narrative realism and experimental film practice, Rees suggests, defined the avant-garde as much as its relationship to broader art trends.

 A still from Sora AI’s promotional film, highlighting the realism enabled by generative technology.

 In light of these generative pipelines that promise to consume our attention, the call for an experimental film movement feels as necessary as ever.
-Such a movement, rooted in the traditions of avant-garde cinema, could aim to subvert or reveal the mechanics of these AI-generated illusions.
-This responsibility fits within Rees's definition of experimental film as a challenge to mainstream cinema through its critical stance toward “drama, visuality, identification, and non-linear thought.”
-Considering the impact digital innovation will have on film in the early 2000s, he extrapolates this stance into the future:
+Such a movement, rooted in the avant-garde tradition, could expose and subvert the mechanics behind these AI-generated illusions, acting as a necessary counterbalance to AI video’s inevitable proliferation.
+This aligns with Rees’s definition of experimental film as a challenge to mainstream cinema through critiques of “drama, visuality, identification, and non-linear thought.”
+Rees extrapolates this stance into the 21st century, anticipating the transformative impact of digital innovation:

 It might even be said that the role of media artists in this environment is, at last, to be an avant-garde.